uinix-js/uinix-fp/packages/uinix-fp-noop/readme.md

 ## API

-This package exports the following identifiers: `k`.
+This package exports the following identifiers: `noop`.
 There is no default export.

 ### `noop()`